How did your morning routine go today? Were you all out of the house on time, or was it a miracle you made it out at all?

 Write a schedule

 Work out how much time you need to complete each task.
 Be realistic about how long things take you and your child / children.
-If they need 15 minutes to get dressed, they won’t suddenly be able to do it in ten.
+If they need 15 minutes to get dressed, they won’t suddenly be able to do it in five.
 Then, when you draft your schedule, you’ll have a much better chance of actually sticking to it.

 I know, for example, that Ethan spends up to 30 minutes eating breakfast.
-He is a slow eater, just like me, and I know how important a good breakfast is to both of us.
+He is a very slow eater, just like me, and I know how important a good breakfast is to both of us.
 So I schedule breakfast from 7.30-8am.

 Preparation is key for a smooth-running morning routine

 Get as much ready as humanly possible the evening before.
 Make packed lunches, prepare outfits (for you and the kids), pack school bags, and get your own bag / work stuff ready.

 We also set the breakfast table the night before, including getting all the cereals out, so we can come downstairs in the morning and tuck straight in.

 Get up (and go to bed) early enough

 Now you know your schedule and how long your routine realistically takes, make sure you’re getting out of bed early enough.
 This is tough if it means you need to set your alarm a little earlier, but you will feel much less stressed if you’re not feeling behind schedule as soon as you wake.